 Gynecomastia could exacerbate these psycho-emotional struggles, making a man insecure about taking his shirt off for sex and showing his chest, which can in turn make it difficult to get and stay hard.
 If a guy compensates for an absence of sexual pleasure with food or alcohol, he might gain weight, and the added fat could perpetuate the vicious cycle.

-If gynecomastia and ED are both caused by hypogonadism, Choy said testosterone replacement therapy (TRT) can help treat them.
+If hypogonadism is the cause of both ED and gynecomastia, Choy said testosterone replacement therapy (TRT) can help treat them.

 "If a man has ED for other reasons—poor blood flow, poor nerve function, medication-related effects or psychogenic reasons—then testosterone treatment is unlikely to make it better," he noted.
 "And if a man has gynecomastia for other reasons, then testosterone treatment can actually make the gynecomastia worse."